JackMcKew/jackmckew.dev/drafts/2020/gaining-access-hacking/gaining-access-hacking.md

 Category: Software, infosec
 Tags: software, infosec

-This post will go into ways we can use Kali Linux to hack networks and PCs!
+This post will go into ways we can use Kali Linux to gain access to the target PCs!
 What is Kali Linux?
 "Kali Linux is a Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing".
 Kali Linux is free to download and you can find it at: <https://www.kali.org/downloads/>.

+This post is apart of a series of posts, see the other posts at:

+- INSERT NETWORK POST

 > Thank you to Chris B for helping me with the notes in this post below!